Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Pause Menu Option:
 Added a "Restart Level" option in the Pause Menu.
 Provides an alternative method for restarting the level during gameplay.

+The level now begins with the initial heart count and score when the player first enters this level.
 ### k.
 Penalty Block Implementation

-Introduced a new block type that, when hit, triggers a penalty in the form of a falling bomb.
+Introduced a new block type that, when hit, triggers a penalty in the form of a falling bomb which will only be generated starting from level 5.

 Implemented the animation that when the penalty block is hit, the bomb will start falling from the block to the bottom of the screen.